vedph/mqdq_mqutil/Readme.md

 echo IMPORT THESAURI
 %mqu% import-thes %dstdir%app\*.xml %dstdir%thesauri.json
-echo Break here if you don't want to import the database pause
+echo Break here if you don't want to import the database echo (you should update the MQDQ profile with thesauri) pause

 echo DRY IMPORT DATABASE